mgrabarski/todo-clean-architecture-experiments/README.md

 # Todo App based on Clean Architecture
-## _Example how I understand and how I'm using this approach in the project_
+## _Example how I understand clean architecture approach in the project_

 First of all I need to present domain of the project.
 What it should do from business point of view.